shitcorp/Overlay-Networking/README.md

 After downloading the nebula binary for each client and copying the generated key and certificate file as well as my premade client config, I was ready to start nebula on each peer.
 It worked right out of the box with no issues.
 I made sure everything was set up correctly by cross-pinging every peer from every other peer, which also worked flawlessly.

-But theres one major downside to nebula, key management is still a pretty manual process which I was trying to avoid.
+But there's one major downside to nebula, key management is still a pretty manual process which I was trying to avoid.
 I know there are solutions out there that try metigate this problem but I wanted to try headscale next before revisiting nebula and setting up something for key management.

 ### Headscale

 Headscale is the open-source implementation of the tailscale control server and uses the tailscale client, so it seemed as the perfect solution to me.
-Running it is fairly easy.
-Theres also a docker image provided as well as a community maintained documentation for running headscale in docker.
+Running it is fairly easy and there's a docker image provided as well as a community maintained documentation for running headscale in docker.

 I chose to go the bare metal route and installed headscale with systemd.
-Once the headscale server was up and running, I created a namespace then generated a preauth key to join my first peer to the network.
+Once the headscale server was up and running, I created a namespace and then generated a preauth key to join my first peer to the network.

 Joining my first peer was only a matter of running the command